 Dissolved reactive phosphorus (DRP) is considered to be the bioavailable fraction of phosphorus and is an important as an indicator of water quality.
 It is frequently cited as the nutrient limiting the proliferation of algae and other aquatic plants in New Zealand waterways.
-Levels required to stimulate instream plant growth are reportedly as low as 0.01 mg/L (Hickey et al 1989).
+Levels required to stimulate instream plant growth are reportedly as low as 0.01 mg/L (ANZECC & ARMCANZ 2000.